Duthie Park: Winter Gardens

 The park is noted for the David Welch Winter Gardens with tropical and arid houses which contain the second largest collections of bromeliads and of giant cacti respectively in Great Britain (second to the Eden Project in Cornwall, England).
 Originally opened in 1899, the greenhouses had to be demolished and rebuilt after suffering storm damage in 1969 and the gardens subsequently reopened on 8 April 1970.
 The gardens contain a range of plants including tree ferns, Spanish moss, anthuria, and banana trees.

 Within the gardens are railings salvaged from the south side of the major bridge in the middle of the city's Union Street.
 These feature unusual metal cats, derived from the city coat of arms, and were saved when the side of the bridge was developed for retail units in the mid-20th century.

-The Japanese Garden is an outdoor area of the Winter Gardens, opened in 1987 to commemorate the dead of Hiroshima and Nagasaki.
+The Japanese Garden is an outdoor area of the Winter Gardens arranged by Takashi Sawano, a landscape architect, to commemorate the dead of the atomic bombings of Hiroshima and Nagasaki.
+It was opened by Toshio Yamazaki, the ambassador of Japan to the United Kingdom, on 23 June 1987.

 In 2002, the Winter Gardens were renamed the David Welch Winter Gardens after David Welch, Aberdeen's former director of parks.

 The gardens closed to the public due to the COVID-19 pandemic and reopened in October 2021.